 Product development continued with IPS Duct panels and vanity units became an integral part of washroom design and particularly so, for projects within the education sector.
 Duct panels not only conceal unsightly pipework and services but importantly, also provide protection from hot pipes.

 Advances in sanitaryware also contributed to the overall improvement in washroom design.
 B H Dunham & Sons expanded their product range to meet expectations and provide a cleaner and more attractive finish for construction and refurbishment projects.
 Washrooms were beginning to become recognised as an important part of interior design.

 A new era began for B H Dunham & Sons with an exciting product rebrand.
 Challenger, the Classic and Concord cubicle ranges became the pillars of the product offering.
 The Challenger range was launched as the ideal waterproof solution for high traffic and wet areas, utilising Solid Grade Laminate (SGL) as the ultimate in water resistance and impact protection.
 In fact, the Challenger and Classic ranges are still going strong today.

 Importantly, B H Dunham & Sons also changed their company name, becoming Dunhams of Norwich.

 1999 saw the company making important advances in children’s washroom solutions.
 While washroom panels had always been bespoke for projects within the education sector, standard, adult-height cubicles were usually installed.
-However, Dunhams glimpsed a gap in the market and recognised the need for a washroom range, specifically for children.
+However, Dunhams noted a gap in the market and recognised the need for a washroom range, specifically for children.

-In May 2018, Dunhams were delighted to become a Limited Company, trading under the name Dunhams Washroom Systems Ltd. This organisational change coincides with their 50th year of trading, as they continue to build on the solid foundations established by BH Dunham & Sons in 1968.
+In May 2018, Dunhams was delighted to become a Limited Company, trading under the name Dunhams Washroom Systems Ltd. This organisational change coincides with their 50th year of trading, as they continue to build on the solid foundations established by BH Dunham & Sons in 1968.

 Wanted to learn more?